Pe8er/asphyxiation-by-oxygen-hands/_posts/2018-12-05-Audeze-LCD-X-Review.md

 ![Header](/assets/images/audeze-lcd-x-review/header.jpg)

-> Note: this review was originally written sometime in 2014.
+Note: this review was originally written sometime in 2014.
 I’m posting it here to inspire myself to write more about audio gear and music.
+{: .notice}

 I have had my pair of Audeze LCD-X for about a month now.
 Considering how few real world impressions of these seem to be available out there, I thought I’d scribble a few words about this rather interesting headphone.
 I have decided not to write a review immediately after purchase, hoping time would alleviate the _wallet-hole-induced-praise_ mechanism.
 Let’s see if it worked!